-As a renowned realist scholar on international relations, Dr. Kissinger served as National Security Adviser to President Nixon and as Secretary of State during the Ford administration.
-Dr. Kissinger made many contributions toward international order and peace during the Cold War era from 1950s to 1990s.
-Dr. Kissinger emphasized the importance of history in foreign policy and viewed international relations with a deep understanding of history and philosophy.

-Dr. Kissinger's ideas offer at least four insights that we would be well advised to study: history is the key to understanding rivals and allies; one must confront the problem of conjecture, with its asymmetric payoffs; many foreign policy decisions are choices between evils; and leaders should be wary of the perils of a morally vacuous realism.
+As a renowned realist scholar of international relations, Dr. Henry Kissinger served as National Security Adviser to President Richard Nixon and as Secretary of State during the Gerald R. Ford administration.
+Dr. Kissinger made many contributions toward international order and peace during the Cold War era from the 1950s to the 1980s.
+He emphasized the importance of history in foreign policy and viewed international relations with a deep understanding of history and philosophy.
+Dr. Kissinger offered at least four insights that we would be well advised to study: history is the key to understanding rivals and allies; one must confront the problem of conjecture with its asymmetric payoffs; many foreign policy decisions are choices between lesser evils; and leaders should be wary of the perils of a morally vacuous realism.